Keiji Muto: Pro Wrestling Noah (2020–2023)

 On February 12, 2021, Muto successfully won the GHC Heavyweight Championship in a match against Go Shiozaki at Pro Wrestling Noah's Destination 2021 event in Nippon Budokan.
 On March 14, He made his first successful title defense, defeating Kaito Kiyomiya at the Noah: Great Voyage 2021.
 He made another successful defense against Masa Kitamiya on April 29 at Noah: The Glory 2021.
 On June 6, at CyberFight Festival, Muto lost the title to Naomichi Marufuji.

 On June 12, 2022, at CyberFight Festival 2022, Muto announced his intention to retire from professional wrestling in 2023.
 On October 30, it was announced that Shinsuke Nakamura (while still under a WWE contract) would be Muto's opponent for the Noah The New Year show on January 1, 2023.
 At the event, Nakamura defeated Muto, who was wrestling under his Great Muta persona.

 On January 22, 2023, at The Great Muta Final "Bye-Bye", Muto wrestled his last match under his Great Muta persona, teaming with Sting and Darby Allin to defeat Hakushi, Akira and Naomichi Marufuji.
 On February 21, Muto wrestled the final full match of his professional wrestling career, losing to Tetsuya Naito at the Keiji Muto Grand Final Pro-Wrestling "Last-Love" event.
 After the match Muto challenged Masahiro Chono, who was on commentary for the match with Naito and hadn't wrestled a match in 9 years, to an impromptu final match, which Chono won by submission, the opposite result from their common debut nearly 39 years before.

-WWE (2023)

-On March 15, 2023, The Great Muta was announced as the second individual inductee for the WWE Hall of Fame Class of 2023 by Ric Flair.
+On March 15, 2023, The Great Muta was announced as the second individual inductee for the WWE Hall of Fame Class of 2023.
+At the ceremony, Muta was inducted by Ric Flair.